Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

 \begin{lemma}[Gaussian anti-concentration inequality; \citealp{nazarov2003maximal,chernozhukov2017detailed}] For a random vector $Y \dist N(0,\Sigma)$ in $\reals^p$, $r \in \reals^p$, and $\delta \in [0, \infty)$,

 for an absolute constant $C > 0$. \end{lemma}

-The relevant anti-concentration probability for our problem involves the conditional probability of all the partial sums of the data $X_{[1,i]}$, $i \leq n$, given $\{ X_j, j > i\}$.
-We denote the supremum of these probabilities over all possible choice of the parameter $r \in \mathbb{R}$ by
+The relevant anti-concentration probability for our problem involves the conditional probability of all the partial sums of the data $X_{I}$ given $\mathscr{X}_{I'}$ for $I, I' \subset [1,n]$.
+We denote the supremum of these probabilities over all possible choices of the parameter $r \in \mathbb{R}$ and the condition $\mathscr{X}_{I'}$ by